 Bok Choy Soup

 This simple but flavorful bok choy soup made with miso and tofu is the perfect meal for a chilly day.
-It's delicious served as side or a main—with or without noodles.
+It's delicious served as a side or a main—with or without noodles.
 Slurp up, friends!

 post featured image